emmelineperneel/UJSSP/README.md

 - `MILP_implementation_gurobi/`
   C++ implementation of the MILP formulation using Gurobi.

+- `Dynamic_programming/`
+  Implementation of the dynamic programming algorithm for solving UJSSP instances.

 - `Forward_stepwise_exact_method/`
   Implementation of the forward stepwise exact algorithm for solving UJSSP instances.